 If you are looking for an exciting activity that can save money, you should go out to the mountains and take a Canadian winter hiking trip.
 There are many hiking clubs that you can join, and you can save money if you purchase the necessary camping equipment before you leave home.
 A hiking guide to the different regions of British Columbia, Ontario and Quebec will help you determine the best places to go and the best prices.
 You will find that some of the hiker's spots have their own restaurants where you can get your food at reasonable rates.

 Canada travel is not complete without a visit to Calgary, Alberta.
 This city is considered one of the most interesting cities in all of Canada.
 Calgary is the capital of Alberta and is located on the foothills of the majestic Rocky Mountains.
 Winter is the best time to visit Calgary because the city experiences a warm climate all through the winter months.
 The events in Calgary are quite spectacular throughout the year, and you will definitely want to come during the summer to experience all that Calgary has to offer.
 A short drive from Calgary is Vancouver, which is Canada's fourth largest city and it is also one of the most industrialized cities in Canada.

-Up to date information for vaccinations before you travel to Canada are available from the NHS website
+Up to date information for vaccinations before you travel to Canada are available from the NHS Fit for Travel website.

 In many ways, the fall months, particularly September and October, are the best time to travel, as the weather is frequently very pleasant, the crowds have dispersed, and accommodation prices are lower than summer.
 If you are looking for value, spring is another good time to visit Canada.